 Tapioca is the starch extracted from the roots of the cassava (Manihot esculenta) plant native to South America.
-It is a popular gluten-free alternative for people with celiac disease and a staple for millions around the world.
+It is a popular gluten-free alternative for people with celiac diseasei XAn immune reaction to gluten in which its consumption can inflame and damage the intestine’s lining. and a staple for millions around the world.
 This carbohydrate-rich starch is available in the form of flour, pearls, and flakes and can be used to make pudding or bubble tea.
 It is ideal for people who are on restricted diets.
 So, how does tapioca actually benefit your health?

 In this article, we explore the health benefits of tapioca, its nutrition, possible side effects, and a few simple recipes to try.